Pornography Act (Austria): Special laws from the 20th century onwards

-Starting in the 20th century, additional laws were enacted.
-For example, the Press Act of 1922 stipulated that printed works “which endanger the moral well-being of young people by exploiting their youthful urges” could be excluded from distribution to persons under the age of eighteen and that their “distribution through street sales and newspaper vendors” could be prohibited altogether.
-An international agreement to combat obscene writings from 1910 and 1923 was also enshrined in international law.
-These agreements are still valid for Austria today and oblige it to combat obscene products, especially commercial ones.
-With the amendment to the criminal code in 1929, youth protection regulations were enacted, which criminalized making “offensive” products available to under-16s.
-In addition, the offense of “advertising for the purpose of procuring obscene intercourse” was introduced, which still exists today under the same name.
-In 1934, the War Economy Enabling Act enacted the “Ordinance for the Protection of Morality and Public Health.”
-Photographs and postcards showing the naked human body in whole or in part were not allowed to be displayed, posted, distributed, advertised, etc. The distribution of contraceptives (e.g., condoms) was restricted.
-Mechanical contraceptives could only be sold (to end consumers) by companies that were authorized by the police to sell such products (pharmacies, drugstores, bandage suppliers, perfumeries, rubber goods dealers, etc.).
-These products could only be sold in vending machines in premises approved by the police for this purpose.
-Posters and notices referring to such premises were prohibited.
-Mechanically acting contraceptives “intended solely for the prevention of conception, such as pessaries, sponges, and the like” could only be advertised by mail order and through advertisements in trade journals, and only to persons who had “a professional interest in them.”
-Means “intended for the prevention of conception and at the same time for protection against sexually transmitted diseases, such as condoms, and the like” could be advertised by means of notices, posters, and publications, but only inside and in front of authorized businesses and, if the advertisement was visible from the street, only in a “non-intrusive manner.”
-Catalogues, price lists, and the like, could only be sent or handed out to persons who had no professional interest in them upon request, and, when sent, distributed, publicly displayed, posted, or published, could only contain the standard trade name, trademark and price.
-Advertisements in publications other than trade journals were also prohibited for such products (not just contraceptives).
-As early as the 1930s, the Austrian Supreme Court showed the state's suspicion to contraception and sex education by describing a publication as grossly obscene because it depicted sexual acts in a manner that violated the sense of shame.
-This criticism was directed in particular at depictions of unnatural sexual intercourse and obscene attempts at contraception.
-Another point of criticism was that the text was generally understandable and accessible to the general public.
-The 1934 ordinance was incorporated into the 1945 Constitutional Transition Act, but was rarely applied due to its historical origins and critical view.
+Since the 20th century, further legislation has been introduced.
+For instance, the Press Act of 1922 stipulated that printed matter “which, by exploiting youthful instincts, endangers the moral welfare of young people” was not to be distributed to persons under 18-years; furthermore, its “distribution via street vending and newsagents in general” could be prohibited.
+In addition, an international conventions against obscene publications from 1910 and 1923, aimed at curbing obscene publications, were implemented under international law.
+These agreements remain in force in Austria to this day and impose an obligation to combat obscene materials, particularly where they are distributed commercially.
+The 1929 amendment to the Criminal Code introduced provisions for the protection of minors.
+Similar to Section 2 of the Pornography Act today, these provisions made it a criminal offence to make “offensive” materials accessible to persons under 16 year-olds.
+At the same time, the offence of “advertisements intended to bring about indecent intercourse” was created, which still exists under the same name in the Criminal Code today.
+In 1934, the ‘Ordinance for the Protection of Morality and Public Health’ was enacted on the basis of the War Economy Authorisation Act.
+It prohibited the public display, distribution, advertising or sale of photographs and postcards showing human bodies that were entirely or predominantly naked.

+The distribution of contraceptives (e.g. condoms) was also regulated: mechanical contraceptives could only be sold to end consumers by businesses authorised by the police (such as pharmacies, drugstores, bandage suppliers, perfumeries, rubber goods dealers, etc.).
+Vending machines were permitted only in specially authorised premises; notices indicating such locations were not allowed to be displayed publicly.
+Distinct restrictions applied to advertising: mechanical devices intended solely for contraception – such as pessaries or sponges – could only be advertised by post or in specialist journals and exclusively to those with a professional interest.
+Products intended to protect against sexually transmitted diseases, such as condoms or douching devices, could be advertised by means of notices or displays, but only within or in front of authorised establishments and only in an unobtrusive manner, provided the advertising could be seen from the street.
+Catalogues and price lists could only be handed out to persons without a professional interest upon express request and had to be limited to the standard trade name, the trademark and the price.
+Advertisements in publications other than trade journals were also prohibited for these (not merely contraceptive) products.
+As early as the 1930s, the Austrian Supreme Court (OGH) demonstrated the state’s suspicion towards contraception and sex education by classifying a printed publication as grossly obscene because it depicted sexual acts in a manner that violated modesty.
+This criticism was directed in particular against depictions of unnatural sexual intercourse and obscene attempts at contraception.
+A further point of criticism was that the text was generally comprehensible and accessible to the general public.
+The 1934 regulation was incorporated into the 1945 Constitutional Transition Act, but was rarely applied due to its historical origins and the critical view it attracted.